 After the Flush Cycle

-As the water level in the tank rises, the float ball or float cup shuts off the toilet valve and water stops entering the tank.
+As the water level in the tank rises, the float ball or float cup rises along with the water.
+The fill valve shuts off when the water reaches the required level, and the toilet stops "running."
 The toilet is ready for the next flush.

 What Can Go Wrong

 - If the fill valve is not adjusted properly, the level of water in the tank may climb too high, which causes water to spill over into the overflow tube.
 The toilet will continue to run constantly.